Eleanor Cater

 21 May 2026

-I think Leigh's entire speech (you can read it here) should be read by every community leader and policymaker on both sides of the Tasman.
-In it, he painted a picture of what a country of connected community foundations could look like: not only builders of local assets, but also builders of community.
+Leigh's entire speech (you can read it here) should, I think, be read by every community leader and policymaker on both sides of the Tasman.
+In it, he painted a picture of what a country of connected community foundations look like: not only builders of local assets, but also builders of community.
 In an environment where volunteering is down, participation in social, civic and community groups has declined and trust has fallen (with only half of Australians now agreeing that most people can be trusted), Leigh concluded that what we need are institutions that rebuild social capital.
 We need places where people gather around shared purpose, structures that help local generosity become durable and ways for people to act and move forward together without waiting for permission from government or other outside institutions.

 What makes Leigh's speech so good is that it did this rare thing that we don't see often (particularly from politicians), recognising that the potential of community foundations that stretches way beyond financial capital.
 He acknowledged that they are builders of human and social capital - the relationships, the trust, the local knowledge and the shared identity that no government programme can manufacture from the top down.
 Leigh described them as vehicles for 'preferred destinies', close enough to understand the problems and durable enough to stick with the solutions, able to keep local memory when people change, and hold a long horizon when politics and funding cycles shift in the shorter term.